Andrettin/Wyrmsun/readme.txt

 - The optional player-colored circles no longer appear under dead units.
 - A slight fix to building selection by rectangle.

+* Upgrades
+- The effects of upgrades now appear in their popups.

 -----------------------------------------------------------------------
 - 1.1.4
 -----------------------------------------------------------------------